yacht charter tips

 Mandatory payments:

-• transit log / final cleaning / comfort package,
+• transit log and comfort package,

-• returnable/non-returnable deposit,
+• refundable/non-refundable deposit,

 • tourist taxes.

-Optional payments:
+Optional services:

-• airport pick-up and transfer / taxi from airport and back,
+• taxi from the airport and back,

-• sporting or fishing equipment rentals,
+• sports or fishing gear,

-• additional towels and bedding,
+• additional towels and bedlinen,

-Skipper insurance
+Skipper Insurance

 Documents